 The large white sheet is an endless expanse of light and the colors, the same browns and blacks, are saturated with drunk light.
 The stupendous suite of the Points of Contact describes the slow, irresistible attraction of the melting drops of water; elsewhere is the mystery of the filter or the transfer, of the streams that make their way into the rough, absorbing surface, the underlying myth is that of the wedding (Blake would say) of earth, water and sky: or of the triumphant passage from chance to order , from the car to the image.

 At the source of English aesthetic thought, there is a theory of the machine (blot); is by Alexander Cozens, in the eighteenth century Enlightenment, and founds the poetics of the picturesque, that is, of invented nature.
-A drop of ink falls on the paper at random, but not entirely, in the act there is still an intentionality, a virtuality of growth.
+A drop of ink falls on the paper at random, but not completely, in the act there is however an intentionality, a virtuality of growth.

 From the blot, through a process of improvement, a landscape view emerges, as from the tangles of Turner a luminous space and from the digression of Sterne a story and a moral.
-Pasmore's from blot to image process is instead, development from the nucleus to the environment, from the machine-event to the world-phenomenon-image.
-It is a process slowed down from the id to the super-ego, from the chthonic, dark myth that we carry in the body to the Olympic, solar one that surrounds us.
-This is how Pasmore's symbolism becomes ecological, Mediterranean.
+Pasmore's from blot to image process is instead, development from the core to the environment, from the machine-event to the world-phenomenon-image.
+It is a slowed down process from the id to the super-ego, from the chthonic, dark myth that we carry in the body to the Olympic, solar one that surrounds us.
+This is how Pasmore's symbology becomes ecological, Mediterranean.
 Development is also, physically, enlargement.
 Looking with the lens, the blot becomes an island, promontory, inlet, current, sea.
 It is a mythologism to which a macrocosm corresponds: the same natural order or the same deep mythologism governs the drop and the oceans, the molecules and the mountains.
-The father of symbolism, Blake, enlarged a flea and made a monstrous ghost out of it.
+The father of symbolism, Blake, magnified a flea and made a monstrous ghost out of it.
 It was Norse mythology.
-In the Mediterranean one, of Pasmore, a drop makes a sea.
+In the Mediterranean, of Pasmore, a drop makes a sea.